 "[that Servetus] was not subject to [Geneva's] laws, has to be considered as a barbaric act and an insult to the Right of Nations.” - Voltaire

-Had Servetus kept his views to himself or at least not been so hostile to his intellectual enemies, the Reformers might have left the issue of the Trinity alone and the Nicaean Creed might have passed out of use by the Protestant Churches.
-But considering the various independent tracks whereby antitrinitarianism was developing in Poland, in Italy, and in Geneva, it is unlikely the Reformation could have bypassed tackling the problems inherent in the orthodox Trinitarian formulation.
+A heightened consciousness during the sixteenth century of the potential problems inherent in the Orthodox Trinity galvanized certain reformers to critique the Athanasian formulation in the Nicaean Creed.
+Perhaps the most significant critique came from Michael Servetus.
+Had Servetus kept his views to himself Calvin and others might have left the issue of the Trinity alone.
+But considering the various areas antitrinitarianism was developing in Poland, in Italy, and in the Swiss Confederacy, it is unlikely the Reformation could have bypassed addressing issues related to the orthodox Trinitarian.
 Likewise, it is unlikely that the Continental Reformers would have discarded the orthodox Trinity.
 But the Reformers almost did.

 In 1908, a monument was dedicated to Servetus, not in Geneva but in a neighbouring French town Annenmasse.
 On it was an inscription written by Voltaire.